 - Business Administration

 - Human Resources Management

-Students have the opportunity to take an internship in various social agencies (i.e., urban planning, social service agencies or social research programs.)
+Students have the opportunity to take an internship in various social agencies such as urban planning agencies, social service agencies, or social research programs.